ELIFE-ASU/Imogen.jl/CONTRIBUTING.md

 ### Your First Code Contribution

-Your contributions are more than welcome!  before you get started It's also advisable that you read through the [API documentation](dglmoore.github.io/Eolas.jl/dev) to make sure that you fully understand how the various components of Eolas.jl interact.
+Your contributions are more than welcome!  before you get started It's also advisable that you read through the [API documentation](dglmoore.github.io/Imogen.jl/dev) to make sure that you fully understand how the various components of Imogen.jl interact.

 For external contributions, we use [GitHub forks](https://guides.github.com/activities/forking/) and [pull requests](https://guides.github.com/activities/forking/#making-a-pull-request) workflow.
-To get started with contributing code, you first need to fork Eolas.jl to one of your accounts.
+To get started with contributing code, you first need to fork Imogen.jl to one of your accounts.
 As you begin development, have several recommendations that will make your life easier.

  * **Do not work directly on master.** Create a branch for whatever feature or bug you are currently working on.
  * **Create a [draft pull
    request](https://github.blog/2019-02-14-introducing-draft-pull-requests/)** after you first push to your fork.
-This will ensure that the rest of the Eolas.jl community knows that you are working on a given feature or bug.
+This will ensure that the rest of the Imogen.jl community knows that you are working on a given feature or bug.
- * **Fetch changes from [dglmoore/Eolas.jl](https://github.com/dglmoore/Eolas.jl)'s master branch often** and merge them into your working branch.
+ * **Fetch changes from [dglmoore/Imogen.jl](https://github.com/dglmoore/Imogen.jl)'s master branch often** and merge them into your working branch.
 This will reduce the number and severity of merge conflicts that you will have to deal with.
-[How do I fetch changes from dglmoore/Eolas.jl?](#how-do-i-fetch-changes-from-dglmooreeolasjl)
+[How do I fetch changes from dglmoore/Imogen.jl?](#how-do-i-fetch-changes-from-dglmooreimogenjl)

 ### Pull Requests

 The Fork-Pull Request process described here has several goals:

-  * Maintain Eolas.jl's quality
+  * Maintain Imogen.jl's quality
-  * Quickly fix problems with Eolas.jl that are important to users
+  * Quickly fix problems with Imogen.jl that are important to users
-  * Enage the community in working to make Eolas.jl as near to perfect as possible
+  * Enage the community in working to make Imogen.jl as near to perfect as possible
-  * Enable a sustainable system for Eolas.jl's maintainers to review contributions
+  * Enable a sustainable system for Imogen.jl's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: